What are the estimated costs of living in DC?

 Can I fundraise to pay for the costs of a DC IJM internship?

 Yes.
-DC interns can fundraise to cover the cost of their travel to Washington, DC, health insurance, and a daily per diem rate.
+DC interns can fundraise to cover the cost of their travel to Washington, DC and health insurance.

 Does IJM provide stipends or scholarships for interns?